-Vigilance is key: at CFI, we know that our nation's professional truck drivers always have their eyes open and are more than capable of being First Responders in a crisis on the road.
-After all, we've seen drivers from the CFI family step up on more than one occasion to prevent a crime or save a life!
+Vigilance is key: We know that our nation's professional truck drivers always have their eyes open and aremorethancapable of being First Responders in a crisis on the road.
+After all, we've seen drivers step up on more than one occasion to prevent a crime or save a life!
 With approximately three million commercial drivers on the road, a little vigilance goes a long way towards stopping human traffickers in the act.

 Education is, of course, more difficult.
 Would you recognize a victim of human trafficking if you saw one?
 How would you know?